-I am working very hard to eat healthy this year and one way I am doing this is to increase my intake of vegetables, to limit red meat, and to focus more on seafood and poultry.
+I am working very hard to eat healthy this year, and one way I am doing this is to increase my intake of vegetables, limit red meat, and focus more on seafood and poultry.
 Eating seafood every night can get expensive unless you are lucky enough to have fresh, locally caught fish in your area.
-Here in Florida, tilapia is a light tasting, inexpensive fish that we buy often and because of it’s mild flavor it can be used in many recipes.
-We have been buying a large package of tilapia in bulk at Costco, and I simply divide it up at home and freeze in meal size servings.
-I was calculating the cost of this tilapia, and we are able to enjoy a good sized tilapia fillet each for under $2 a portion by buying it this way.
-Certainly not expensive for seafood!
+Tilapia is a light-tasting, inexpensive fish that we buy often, and because of its mild flavor, it can be used in many recipes.
+We have been purchasing a large package of tilapia in bulk at Costco, and I simply divide it up at home and freeze in meal-size servings.
+I was calculating the cost of this tilapia, and we can enjoy a good-sized tilapia fillet each for under $2 a portion by buying it this way.
+Certainly not expensive for a seafood meal.

-If you do not have tilapia in your area, any mild white fish fillets would do such as flounder or snapper.
-I have found that the best way to cook these fillets so they do not dry out is to either bread them and quickly pan fry them, or bake them as I do in this recipe in a sauce of roasted tomatoes.
-This has quickly become our latest favorite seafood recipe that we have been making once a week since the new year began because it is flavorful, moist, and along with some roasted vegetables makes a perfect quick mid-week dinner.
-This dish is what Italian home cooking is all about…..fresh local ingredients cooked simply, to truly enjoy the natural flavors of the food.
+This recipe has become a very popular one on my blog since it was published in a special Italian edition of Better Homes & Gardens a few years ago.
+If you do not have tilapia in your area, any mild white fish fillets will do such as flounder or snapper.
+I have found that the best way to cook these fillets so they do not dry out is to either bread them and quickly pan fry them or bake them as I do in this recipe in a sauce of roasted tomatoes.
+This has quickly become a family favorite seafood recipe that we have often been making because it is flavorful, moist, and the addition of some roasted vegetables makes it a perfect quick mid-week dinner.
+This dish is what Italian home cooking is all about: fresh local ingredients cooked simply to truly enjoy the food’s natural flavors.

 - 4 Skinless, Boneless Fish Fillets (About 6 Ounces Each)